jaynagpaul/jaynagpaul.github.io/_posts/2017-12-14-automatic-python-type-anotations.md

 As you can see, this function is expecting for you to pass in an integer for it otherwise it will raise a type error.
 We can manually add the type annotation to help future consumers of this code, but being humans **and** programmers we often forget.

 ## Automating It
-Great, we now have a file named fibonacci.py in our folder fibonacci.
+Great, we now have a file named fibonacci.py in our folder named fibonacci.
 Let's write a simple test for us to use.
 ```py
 # test.py
 from fibonacci import fibonacci as F